Kang the Conqueror: Doctor Doom

 When a group of Avengers attacked Kang's fortress in an attempt to alter the warlord's past, they were confronted by Kang's future selves.
-The Avengers could spot Doctor Doom among them, who claimed that the Avengers had "cornered" them at a point where their powers were at their greatest, which implied that this Doctor Doom was a future Kang as well.
+The Avengers could spot Doctor Doom among them, who claimed that the Avengers had "cornered" them at a point where their powers were at their greatest, which implied that this Doom was a future Kang as well.
 He and the other Kangs were later imprisoned at the End of Time.

 Scarlet Centurion

-Nathaniel Richards used the Scarlet Centurion as a one-time identity between his first stint as Rama-Tut and going on to become Kang.
+Between his first stint as Rama-Tut and going on to become Kang, Nathaniel Richards used the Scarlet Centurion as a one-time identity, fighting the Avengers in an alternate timeline.
 The name was later used by Kang's son Marcus during Avengers Forever.

 A divergent version of the Scarlet Centurion who was also known as Victorex Prime retained the identity and never became Kang, instead taking over the 40th century of the Squadron Supreme's universe.
 On becoming bored with his success and dictatorship over a total of fifteen moons and planets, Victorex Prime elects to invade the past for further conquests, coming into conflict with the Squadron Supreme by sending "temporal hard light holograms" of his Scarlet Centurion form to the past to fight on his behalf.
-He later brings several members of the Squadron to his time in order to compete in death games against the Earth-616 Grandmaster, with the Squadron serving as the Gamemaster's champions against Victorex Prime's own Institute of Evil.
+He later brings several members of the Squadron to his time in order to compete in death games against the Earth-616 Grandmaster, with the Squadron serving as the Grandmaster's champions against Victorex Prime's Institute of Evil.
 On losing, Victorex Prime inadvertently inspires the Grandmaster to issue similar challenges to other divergent versions of Kang.

 While arranging for his fourth invasion into the past, sending a holographic envoy of his Scarlet Centurion form ahead of him as herald, Victorex Prime is left shaken when Hyperion, "not in the mood" for battle, while mourning a loss, informs him that while he has been allowed to live on his previous defeats, he will be executed if he attempts to invade the past when any members of the team are mourning as per the historical record, and that he would slowly kill Victorex Prime personally should he break these rules.
 Daunted, Victorex Prime flees to the future, resorting to subtle ways to mess with the Squadron by interfering with Tom Thumb's attempts to develop a cure for cancer (and all other diseases, as well as aging), before succumbing to depression, having conquered everything in the past, present, and future, after a temporal bubble emerges around the late 20th century and surrounding decades, preventing him from visiting the time.